 Pros

-- YNAB helps couples eliminate debt quickly with clear strategies.
+- YNAB helps eliminate debt quickly with clear strategies.

-- Encourages communication and teamwork in budgeting as a couple.
+- It encourages communication and teamwork in budgeting as a couple.

-- Offers a strong educational library with budgeting tips and money challenges.
+- YNAB offers a strong educational library with budgeting tips and money challenges.

 Cons